chenyangh/SemEval2019Task3/README.md

 To run the code, you have to specify the path to the *glove.840B.300d.txt* model file in *-glovepath* argument option.
 Other options are configured with some default value.
 In our experience, the *learning rate* and *decay* would have more impact than others.

+You have to download the DeepMoji pretrain model if you haven't used it before.
+I am using the implementation by Hugginface (https://github.com/huggingface/torchMoji).

+"""python
+python scripts/download_weights.py
+"""
+I can not include it in my repo because it exceeds the size limit of GitHub.

 ## Performance
 The results are shown in the following table: